tedinski/talks/DSLDI-2017/slides.md

 - But this approach hasn't really caught on

-# Hypothesis: reliable composition
+## Hypothesis: reliable composition

 - Composition of independent extensions prone to failure
     - Syntax, expression problem, interference
 - Ecosystem is exponentially growing space of conflicts
 - Users don't want to debug their compilers

-# The library model of language extension
+## The library model of language extension

 - Import language extensions like libraries
 - Must be no possibility of conflicts
     - Except as with libraries: name clashes
     - Must handle just as easily

-# Approach: modular analyses
+## Approach: modular analyses

 - Apply modest restrictions to extensions
 - Eliminate conflicts globally

 Tools:

+- Attribute grammars with _forwarding_
 - Copper: LR(1) modular determinism analysis
 - Silver: AG modular well-definedness analysis
 - Non-interference through _coherence_